-What are the firm’s total assets under management (AUM and their ETF’s AUM?)
+What are the firm’s total assets under management (AUM) and total ETF AUM?

-Total assets under management indicate stability while high ETF assets further illustrate a commitment to the ETF marketplace.
-Larger AUM firms typically benefit from greater economies of scale that can benefit the overall costs faced by ETF investors.
+Total assets indicate stability while high ETF assets further illustrate a commitment to the ETF marketplace.

 Does the firm enjoy good relationships with index providers and the adviser community?